This document provides an overview of the architecture diagrams of the server-sided ECS.

 - Component Container: Data structure to hold a

-type for all entities.
+Component type for all entities.

 - Zipper & IndexedZipper: Data iterators to help iterate over several